Blue Hill Mountain

 Location and Parking

-Parking is available at both the Osgood and Hayes Trailheads on the Mountain Road in Blue Hill.
-There are several spots along the wide road shoulder, across the from the Osgood Trailhead.
+Parking is available at the Osgood and Hayes trailheads on Mountain Road and at the Becton trailhead on Turkey Farm Road in Blue Hill.
+There are several spots along the wide road shoulder across from the Osgood Trailhead.
 A parking lot is provided across the street from the Hayes Trailhead.
+The parking area for the Becton Trail is on Turkey Farm Road, 0.6 mile from Rt.
+172 on the left.

 - Please stay on marked trails.